-- (A) Electronic Recordings - (1)Non-Parties and Attorneys Not of Record.
-Any non-party or attorney who is not listed on the Clerk's docketing system as an attorney of record may request and obtain a digital recording of a judicial proceeding recorded by CRS, except for those proceedings that are exempt from public access, which shall not be provided to non-parties without an order of the presiding judge.
+- (1)Non-Parties and Attorneys Not of Record.
+Any non-party or attorney who is not listed on the Clerk's docketing system as an attorney of record may request and obtain a digital recording of a judicial proceeding recorded by CRS except for those proceedings that are exempt from public access, which shall not be provided to non-parties without an order of the presiding judge.
 The request will be treated as one for judicial branch records in accordance with the Florida Rules of General Practice and Judicial Administration and any applicable local administrative order.
-A review of the electronic recording is required to ensure the redaction of any confidential material found therein.

-- (2) Parties and Attorneys of Record.
-Attorneys of record and parties to a case, including self-represented litigants, seeking to obtain a digital recording of a judicial proceeding electronically recorded by CRS must execute an acknowledgement that states confidential information may be contained on the recording, further dissemination of confidential information contained in the recording is prohibited, and violation of the prohibition against the dissemination may subject the requestor to an action for contempt of court. - (3) The digital recording will be provided on the currently utilized media format (CD).
-The cost for a compact disc, the contents of which are not transcribed, is \$25.00.
+A review of the electronic recording is required to ensure the redaction of any confidential material found therein. - (2) Parties and Attorneys of Record.
+Attorneys of record and parties to a case, including self-represented litigants, seeking to obtain a digital recording of a judicial proceeding electronically recorded by CRS must execute an acknowledgement that states confidential information may be contained on the recording, further dissemination of confidential information contained in the recording is prohibited, and violation of the prohibition against the dissemination may subject the requestor to an action for contempt of court. - (3) The digital recording will be provided to the requesting party on compact disc (CD) or downloaded audio file.
+The cost for the electronic recording is \$25.00.
 To request a copy of a digital recording of a judicial proceeding recorded by CRS a "Multi-Media Request Form" must be completed in its entirety and submitted to CRS with the appropriate payment in accordance with the instructions provided.
-The "Multi-Media Request Form" is attached to this Administrative Order, available in CRS, and is also available on the Circuit's website. - (B) Transcripts - (1) When an attorney of record or self-represented party requires a transcript of a proceeding electronically recorded by CRS for purposes of an appeal or otherwise, the party shall complete and submit to CRS a "Multi-Media Request Form," a copy of which is attached to this Administrative Order, available in CRS, and also available on the Circuit's website.
-Upon receipt of the electronic recording, it is the requesting party's responsibility to procure a transcript from an independent court reporter, digital court reporter, transcriptionist, or other qualified person as set forth herein.
-If the transcript is for appellate purposes, it is the requesting party's responsibility to serve a designation on the party preparing the transcript as required by Florida Rule of Appellate Procedure 9.200. - (2) All transcripts prepared by any court reporter, digital court reporter, transcriptionist, or other qualified person as set forth herein must comply with the form, size, spacing, and method of printing as prescribed by Florida Rule of General Practice and Judicial Administration 2.535, and Florida Rules of
+The "Multi-Media Request Form" is attached to this Administrative Order, available in CRS, and is also available on the Circuit's website. - (C) Transcripts - (1)Non-Parties and Attorneys Not of Record.
+Any non-party or attorney who is not listed on the Clerk's docketing system as an attorney of record may request and obtain, without a court order, a written transcript of an electronically recorded judicial proceeding unless a record of such proceeding is deemed confidential and exempt from public access (for example, juvenile delinquency and Baker Act proceedings), in which case the transcript will only be provided to those persons authorized by law or upon court order.
+The request will be treated as one for judicial branch records in accordance with the Florida Rules of General Practice and Judicial Administration and any applicable local administrative order.
+A review of the transcript is required to ensure the redaction of any confidential material found therein.